telerik/ajax-docs/api/client/Telerik.Web.UI.RadTagCloud.md

 `None`

 ## Events

-### load
+### dataBound

-The load event is raised when the RadTagCloud object is loaded on the page.
-It can notify the developer that the control is available for further client-side programmatic interaction.
+The dataBound event is raised when the RadTagCloud object is successfully bound to the requested data.

 #### Event Data